 Chinese consumers will tend to favor beauty products that are the most expensive.
 They have both a high price and a strong brand awareness.
-By comparison, indie brands suffer from a lack of brand awareness in China and they practice small prices as all their image is based on accessibility.
+By comparison, indie brands suffer from a lack of brand awareness in China and they practice small prices as all their image is based on the accessibility.
 Chinese consumers will trust indie brands less compared to luxury brands.
 The solution?
 Indie beauty brands have to educate consumers on their values and image.

-Traditional Beauty Stereotypes
+China Traditional Beauty Stereotypes

-In China, the idea of beauty is a very fair skin and a skinny body.
+In China, the idea of beauty is very fair skin and a skinny body.
 When you plan to enter China, you need to understand how important it is.

 In China, consumers want to achieve porcelain skin.
 They always look for whitening products in skincare and bright foundations in makeup.
-Luxury brands often create Asian only shades like 00 or 01.
+Luxury brands often create Asian-only shades like 00 or 01.
 These specific shades are very white and are the most successful in China compared to other shades.

 Cruelty-Free Beauty Products

 The main challenge faced by indie beauty brands is animal testing.
 They often stand for meaningful values like vegan or cruelty-free products.
 For instance, Milk Makeup, Glossier and Rare Beauty were proud to attest on their website that they are not sold in China.
-Even Kate Von D Beauty is PETA certified and attest it is not available in mainland China.
+Even Kate Von D Beauty is PETA certified and attests it is not available in mainland China.

 Good news for indie brands: China decided to abandon animal testing.
 This is a great opportunity for European brands and especially French brands from now on.
-They can sell their products in China without actually testing it on animals.
+They can sell their products in China without actually testing them on animals.
 Indie brands have now their chance too!